Base URLhttps://api.sigill.ai

 POST/tsa/verify-hashpublic

 Verify a file against a TSR by its hash.
-Call /tsa/inspect first to find the hash algorithm recorded in the TSR, compute that hash locally, then pass the hex digest.
+The server validates the TSR token signature and timestamping certificate usage as well as the hash match.
+Call /tsa/inspect first to find the recorded hash algorithm, then compute that hash locally.
 The file never leaves your machine.

 Request body